ajaybabuyadavalli/testrepo_2024-04-22_1103/README.md

 This project aims to create a comprehensive set of test cases for GitHub repositories, covering both ideal and non-ideal behaviors.
 By generating random sample data that adheres to specified rules as well as data that violates these rules, the project assesses the effectiveness and accuracy of the "detection-of-ideal-behaviours-with-low-impact-in-github-repositories" tool.
 This tool evaluates various scenarios within GitHub repositories to ensure their functionality, reliability, and security.

-The Criteria for creating testcases are below
+The Criteria for creating testcases based on the following rules are below

-Certainly, here's the section you provided formatted in plain text for inclusion in your README file:

 ---